 Kids are like sponges.
 If we say positive things to them, it makes a big difference in how they feel about themselves!
 But my kids start to tune me out if I say the same things over and over, and a unique compliment can really help the message sink in.

-My kids always make me proud, but sometimes I like to tell them in different ways, like:
+My kids always make me proud, but instead of just saying, “I’m proud of you,” I like to tell them WHY I’m proud.

 What you did was really brave.